New 'Jungle Bubbles' invite travelers to sleep next to elephants in Thailand's Golden Triangle

 Given these ladies don't nod off much -- elephants in captivity sleep only 4-6 hours a day -- you'll hear all sorts of delightful sounds throughout the night and might find yourself crawling out of bed for a late-night peek.

-The bed features wrap-around curtains, ensuring privacy for those who worry they won't wake up before the caretakers arrive with the elephants' breakfast.
+The bed features wrap-around curtains, offering privacy for those who worry they won't wake up before the caretakers arrive with the elephants' breakfast.

 Trial and error